Ziyadnaseem/Personal-Webpage/README.md

 ## Personal Website - Ziyad Naseem
 ### Go to the link [Ziyad Naseem](https://Ziyadnaseem.github.io/)

-The website is created from scratch using pure HTML, CSS, and JavaScript.
+This website is created from scratch using pure HTML, CSS, and JavaScript.